jutge-org/easyinput/README.md

 # Package jutge

-Simple functions to read input from Python for problems in Jutge.org.
+This tiny package offers a simple function to read input from Python for problems in Jutge.org.

 # Installation